kyungjae-lee/engineers-notebook/projects/my-unix-shell.md

 ## Introduction

-A UNIX shell program which is capable of running built-in commands and external commands.
+A UNIX shell program which is capable of running both the built-in commands and the external commands.

 The shell is the primary means for user interaction with a Unix system.
 The shell is a program like any other program and has the capabilities built into the logic to implement the functionality users require.